ezero0/Architecture-MIPS-in-VHDL/README.md

 # Architecture MIPS

-Project created for subject "Arquitectura de Computadoras" trimester 18-P by from Dr. Eduardo Rodriguez Martinez
+Project created for subject "Arquitectura de Computadoras" trimester 18-P by Dr. Eduardo Rodriguez Martinez

 ## Introduction
 A processor MIPS is a part of RISC Processors Architecture Family.
 Used by devices like PSP, Playstation 2 and Routers Cisco (among others), the processor MIPS have a much utility in Embedded System world.
 The Instructions Type's and more information is addressed in the PDF "ARQUITECTURAS MIPS EN VHDL" (written in spanish) of this repository.